A Global Torelli Theorem for Calabi-Yau Manifolds: Introduction

+The main idea of the proof of the above theorem is the construction of affine structures on the Teichm\"{u}ller space $\mathcal{T}$ and the Hodge metric completion space $\mathcal{T}^H$ of the Torelli space $\mathcal{T}'$.

 This paper is organized as follows.
-In Section \ref{Section period map} we review the definition of the classifying space of polarized Hodge structures and briefly describe the construction of the Teichm\"{u}ller space of polarized and marked Calabi-Yau manifolds and its basic properties.
+In Section \ref{Section period map} we review the definition of the classifying space of polarized Hodge structures and briefly describe the construction of the Torelli space of polarized and marked Calabi-Yau manifolds and its basic properties.
 In Section \ref{Section local property} we review the geometry of the local deformation theory of complex structures, especially in the case of Calabi-Yau manifolds.
-Since local deformation of Calabi-Yau manifold is local Kuranishi at each point of the Teichm\"uller space, we can construct a canonical local holomorphic affine flat coordinate chart around each point based on the local Kuranishi deformation theory.

-In Section \ref{Section flat structure} we review the concept of affine manifolds and construct a holomorphic affine structure on the Teichm\"{u}ller space.
-In Section \ref{THm}, we introduce the Hodge metric completion space of the Teichm\"uller space with level structure that we constructed in \cite{CGL}.
-We show that the Hodge metric completion space with level structure $\mathcal{T}^H_{_m}$ are holomorphic affine manifolds.
-In Section \ref{MainProof}, we show that $\mathcal{T}^H_{_m}$ is independent on the level $m$ structure, and for simplicity we denote $\mathcal{T}^H_{_m}$ by $\mathcal{T}^H$, which contains the Teichm\"uller space as an open dense submanifold.
-One may refer to \cite{CGL} for more details about $\mathcal{T}^H$.
-Based on the completeness and holomorphic affineness of $\mathcal{T}^H$ and the local Torelli theorem for the period map $\Phi: \mathcal{T}\rightarrow D$, we prove that $\Psi^H$ is an embedding which implies the global Torelli theorem for the Teichm\"uller space of polarized and marked Calabi-Yau manifolds.
-Actually $\Psi^H$ induces global holomorphic affine coordinates in $\mathcal{T}$ and $\mathcal{T}^H$.
+In Section \ref{AffineonT} we construct a holomorphic affine structure on the Teichm\"{u}ller space.
+In Section \ref{THm}, we introduce the Hodge metric completion space of the Torelli space that we constructed in \cite{LS}.
+We show that the Hodge metric completion space $\mathcal{T}^H_{m}$ are holomorphic affine manifolds.
+In Section \ref{Proof}, we show that $\mathcal{T}^H_{m}$ is independent on the level $m$ structure, and for simplicity we denote $\mathcal{T}^H_{m}$ by $\mathcal{T}^H$, which contains the Torelli space as an open dense submanifold.
+One may refer to \cite{LS} for more details about $\mathcal{T}^H$.
+Based on the completeness and holomorphic affineness of $\mathcal{T}^H$ and the local Torelli theorem, we prove the injectivity of the period map $\Phi':\, \mathcal{T}'\rightarrow D$.
+In Section \ref{globalSection}, we extend the local canonical sections of the holomorphic $(n,0)$-classes, constructed in Section \ref{Section local property}, to the global canonical sections on the Hodge completion space $\T^{H}$.